Automattic/knox/Readme.md

       , bucket: 'learnboost'
     });

-By default knox will send all requests to the global endpoint (bucket.s3.amazonaws.com).
+By default knox will send all requests to the global endpoint (s3.amazonaws.com/bucket).
 This works regardless of the region where the bucket is.
 But if you want to manually set the endpoint (for performance reasons) you can do it with the `endpoint` option.

+Communications use HTTPS by default.
+You can force HTTP by setting the `insecure` option. e.g.

+    var client = knox.createClient({
+        key: '<api-key-here>'
+      , secret: '<secret-here>'
+      , bucket: 'learnboost'
+      , insecure: true
+    });

 ### PUT